kosvi/login-service/README.md

 |stealth | boolean | affects the information added to tokens |
 | created_on | timestamp | current timestamp on time of creation |

+*possibility for a settings-table is reserver for the future*

 ## Environment

-App has following environmental variables (no dotenv).
+App has following environmental variables and they can be set in `.env`.

 |variable name| description | required | default value |
 |-------------|-------------|----------|---------------|